cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-management.md

 weight: 3
 ---

 CloudBees CI configuration bundles are centrally managed and stored in the `jcasc-bundles-store` directory in the Operations Center Jenkins home directory.
-In order to make a bundle available for a controller or to update an existing bundle the bundle files must be copied to the `jcasc-bundles-store` directory.
+In order to make a bundle available for a controller, or to update an existing bundle, the bundle files must be copied to the `jcasc-bundles-store` directory.

 {{% notice note %}}
 While Operations Center simplifies the management of bundles, it is possible to configure a controller with a bundle without Operations Center using the `-Dcore.casc.config.bundle=/path/to/casc-bundle` Java system property.